Vera User Guide

 rsync

 You can use the rsync command to copy files to and from Vera.
-A sample rsync command to copy to a Vera directory is

-Substitute your username for username.
+In both cases, substitute your username for username.
 By default, rsync will not copy older files with the same name in place of newer files in the target directory.
 It will overwrite older files in the target directory.

 We recommend the rsync options -rltDvp.
 See the rsync man page for information on these options and other options you might want to use.
 We also recommend the option